Applying Through OptomCAS: Your Application Through Its Stages

-We highly recommend you become an expert in the application process by reading through OptomCAS’ Frequently Asked Question section, which is a great place to begin.
+We highly recommend you become an expert in the application process by reading through OptomCAS’ helpful sections with tips to help before and after you submit your application:

 Once you create a login, the first section you’ll want to tackle is “Manage My Programs” where you’re able to select the various programs you plan to apply to.
 You may go back and edit this section anytime if your program choices change.
 OptomCAS charges processing fees, which are addressed in this section.
 As you view the program options, you will notice that OptomCAS provides a deadline date.

 Adviser Tip: it is VERY important that you research the schools you are selecting to find out if they utilize rolling admissions.
 If they do, waiting until the last minute to apply jeopardizes your chances of being admitted.